MrBomber0x001/db-notes/Datacamp/PostgreSQL/Creating PostgreSQL Databases/README.md

 - Restrictions can be imposed on columns values

   - VARCHAR(N)

   - without specificying the N, it's equivalent to use `TEXT`

+  - allow strings that are less than N characters to be stored in the column without any error

 `CHAR`: